kunalmanik/Awesome-Youtube-Channels/README.md

 # Awesome-Youtube-Channels
 A pretty Awesome list of technical Youtube Channels that one must follow.
 This list is most likely limited to the scope of Data Science, Programming and Engineering world!

 ## Following are a few channels that Tech People might follow.
-This is not an exhaustive list of Channels but contains links of fine Youtube Channels that will sure help you in learning new skills, refine what you already have and even keep yourself up-to-date with Tech News!
+This is not an exhaustive list of Channels but contains links of fine Youtube Channels that will sure help you in learning new skills, refine what you already have and even keep yourself up-to-date with Tech News! #Brackeys

 ## Academin
 > Angular Tutorials or Guides, Vue.js, other Frontend Development Content or Data Science Topics or anything else